ids-s1-20/project-team_404/proposal/proposal.md

 ## 1\.
 Introduction

 We are going to work with the “Friends” data package from TidyTuesday.
 It was aggregated, packaged, and shared by Emil Hvitfeldt.
+We load it from the `friends` R package.

 We will try to look behind the levels of popularity throughout all 10 seasons, and ask the ultimate question: